Part 1: AOFM Overview

 For budgetary purposes, the AOFM’s activities comprise of one program directed to achieve the following outcome on behalf of the Australian Government: — the advancement of macroeconomic growth and stability.
 This is pursued through the effective operation of financial markets by issuing debt and investing in financial assets; and managing debt, investments and cash.
 The AOFM aims to manage net debt for which it is responsible at least cost, subject to an acceptable level of risk.
 It also issues bonds taking into account the Government’s policy objectives of supporting the AGS market.

 During 2015‑16, the AOFM used a six group operational structure, supported by a human resources manager.
 The allocation of roles and responsibilities within the Office ensures an appropriate segregation of duties and reporting lines.
 The six groups were:

 - Finance, Settlements and Corporate; and

 - Enterprise Risk and Assurance.

-In addition, the AOFM supports the Australian Government’s aims to transfer knowledge and skill to developing countries through foreign aid related avenues.
-In 2013‑14, AOFM staff members worked on programmes organised by AusAID and Department of Foreign Affairs and Trade under the Strongim Gavman Program in Papua New Guinea and the Solomon Islands Economic and Public Sector Governance Program in the Solomon Islands.
-Both programmes offer these governments support for their debt and cash management activities.
+In addition, the AOFM supports the Australian Government’s aims to transfer knowledge and skill to developing countries through related foreign aid programs.
+In 2015‑16, AOFM staff members worked on programs organised by the Department of Foreign Affairs and Trade under the Strongim Gavman Program in Papua New Guinea and the Solomon Islands Economic and Public Sector Governance Program in the Solomon Islands.
+Both programs offer the host governments support for their debt and cash management activities.